 Education: Furman University, Washington and Lee University School of Law (JD)

 Board memberships: Atlantic Capital Bancshares, Popeyes Louisiana Kitchen, Krispy Kreme Doughnuts, Georgia Research Alliance, Washington and Lee University, Woodruff Arts Center.
-Thomas is also a member of the Rotary Club of Atlanta, a former trustee of Furman University, and a former director of the Metro Atlanta Chamber of Commerce.

 Education: University of Virginia, Mercer University Walter F. George School of Law (JD)

 First job: The summer after I turned 16, I worked in the maintenance department of Dundee Mills, a textile mill in Griffin.